Ruth Rawlins from CBRuk shares with us her passion for protecting the unborn child.

 Continue to listen or read this article below.

 Hello and welcome to Restore Citizenship.
-My name is Jokae Ayoola.

-Each quarter I will be introducing you to fellowcitizens who stand up for the faith in our society.
+Each quarter we will be introducing you to fellowcitizens who stand up for the faith in our society.
 These are people who show us what active citizenship looks like.
 They often stand out from the crowd because they highlight the issues many do not want to talk about.

 Today, I am particularly excited to be interviewing Ruth Rawlins from Abort67.
 Welcome, Ruth, Thank you for committing time out of your busy schedule to be here.